alex-courtis/xlayoutdisplay/README.md

 DPI is calculated exactly based on the first or primary output's EDID information.
 Laptop outputs are turned off when the lid is closed.

-e.g.  xLayoutDisplay -p DP-4 -o HDMI-0 -o DP-4
+e.g.  xlayoutdisplay -p DP-4 -o HDMI-0 -o DP-4

 CLI:
   -h [ --help ]          print this help text and exit -i [ --info ]          print information about current outputs and exit -n [ --noop ]          perform a trial run and exit

-CLI and ~/.xLayoutDisplay:
+CLI and ~/.xlayoutdisplay:
   -m [ --mirror ]        mirror outputs using the lowest common resolution -o [ --order ] arg     order of outputs, repeat as needed -p [ --primary ] arg   primary output